nimmagaddav9/Angular_Interview_QA/README.txt

 Section 7 -Lifecycle Hooks
 33. What are Parent-Child Components?
+Suppose Parent Component with input field, button. create ng g c child ng serve

 34. What are Lifecycle Hooks in Angular?
+A component from creation to destruction goes through several stages and these stages are life cycle hooks.
+The Stages will cover activities like:
+    1. Component instantiating.
+    2. Rendering the component html view.
+    3. Creating the Child Components(if required).
+    4. Destroying the component.

+constructor: It is a default method of the typescript class that is executed when the class is instantiated.
+It always run before any angular hook and it is not part of lifecycle hooks.

+ngOnChanges : called when input property changes.

+ngOnInit: called when the component is created.

+ngDoCheck : if changes not detected then it is called.

+ngAfterContentInit
+ngAfterContentChecked
+ngAfterViewInit
+ngAfterViewChecked  ---> 4 of them are called for component children.

+ngOnDestroy: called when the component is destroyed.

 35. What is a Constructor in Angular?
+The Constructor is a method in a Typescript class that automatically gets called when the class is being instantiated.
+Constructor always run before any angular hook and it is not part of Lifecycle Hooks.
+Constructor is widely used to inject dependencies(services) into the component class.

+Syntax:
+export class SampleComponent implements onInit {
+    constructor(){
+        console.log("inside constructor");
+    }
+        ngOnInit():void{
+            console.log("Inside ngOnInit");
+        }
+    }

 36. What is ngOnInit life cycle hook in Angular?
+1. NgOnInit signals the activation of the created component.
+2. This is the second hook and called after ngOnChanges.
+3. NgOnint called only once during lifecyle.
+4. By default, present in the component.

-37. What is the difference between constructor and ngOnInit?
+37. What is the difference between constructor and ngOnInit? ngOnInit
+1. NgOnInit is an Angular Lifecycle hook which signals the activation of the created component.
+2. ngOnInit is called after ngOnChanges lifecycle-hook.
+3. When ngOnInit called, everything about component is already ready, so it's use is to perform most of the business logic on component.

+Constructor
+1. The Constructor is a method in a TypeScript class, that automatically gets called when the class is being instantiated.
+2. Constructor is called before any lifecycle-hook.
+3. When Constructor called, everything in component is not ready, so it's mostly used for injecting dependencies only.

-Section 8
+Section 8 Observable/ HttpClient/RxJS

 38. What are Asynchronous operations?
+Observables are used to perfrom Asynchronous operations and handle asynchronous data.
+4Tasks run at same time.

- What is the difference between Promise and Observable?
+39. What is the difference between Promise and Observable?
+Observables
+1. Emit multiple values over a period of time. also called streaming of data.
+2. Are lazy: they're not executed until we subscribe to them using the subscribe() method.
+3. Have subscriptions that are cancellable using the unSubscribe() method.

+Promise
+1. Emit a single value at a time.
+2. Are not lazy: execute immediately after creation.
+3. Are not cancellable.

- What is RxJS?
+40. What is RxJS?
+RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
+RxJS is a JavaScript library, that allow us to work with asynchronous data stream with the help of Observables.
+Observables introduced by RxJS Library.
+RxJS stands for Reactive Extensions for JavaScript.

-What is Observable?
-How to implement Observable
+41. What is Observable?
+How to implement Observable Observables are used to stream data to multiple components.
+It's a 3 step process:
+1. Import Observable from RxJS Library.
+2. Create Observable & Emit Data.
+3. Finally subscribe the Data.

-What is the role of HttpClient in Angular?
+42. What is the role of HttpClient in Angular?
+HttpClient is a built-in service class available in Angular.
+@angular/common/http package.
+Performs HTTP requests.

 Section 9
-What is Typescript?
+43. What is Typescript?
 Or What is the difference between Typescript and Javascript?
+1. Tyescript is a strongly typed language.
+Ex: let someValue: string="test message";
+2. Tyescript is a superset of JavaScript.
+3. It has Object oriented features.
+4. Detect error at compile time.

- What is the difference between let and var keyword?
+44. What is the difference between let and var keyword?
+Var has global scope inside function. let keyword scope is limited to the block only, from where it is declared.

-What is Type annotation?
+45. What is Type annotation?
+Definition: Type annotation is assigning a variable or object. a type which will show the compile time error, if we will try to assign the variable a different type.

-What are Built in/ Primitive and User-Defined/ Non-primitive Types in Typescript?
+46. What are Built in/ Primitive and User-Defined/ Non-primitive Types in Typescript?
+Built-in Data types are used to store simple data.
+User-Defined Types are used to store complex data.

-What is “any” type in Typescript?
+47. What is “any” type in Typescript?
+Definition - When a value is of type any, then no typechecking will be done by compiler and the flexibility is there to do anything with the variable.

-What is Enum type in Typescript?
+48. What is Enum type in Typescript?
+Definition - Enums allows to define a set of named constants.

-What is Type Assertion in Typescript?
+49. What is Type Assertion in Typescript?
+Definition: Type assertion is a technique that informs the compiler about the type of a variable.

-What are Arrow Functions in Typescript?
+50. What are Arrow Functions in Typescript?
+Arrow functions are the shorthand Syntax for defining the anonymous function